• Home

 • iOS 17 or later

-If Microsoft Authenticator is not the primary password manager used on the device, iOS 18 is recommended.
-This operating system allows the simultaneous use of multiple password managers.
+If Microsoft Authenticator is not the primary password manager on the device, iOS 18 is recommended.
+This version allows multiple password managers to be used at the same time.

-The Passkey (FIDO2) authentication method is configured in the Microsoft Entra admin center.
+The Passkey (FIDO2) authentication method for Microsoft Authenticator is configured in the Microsoft Entra admin center.

-Sign in to the Microsoft Entra admin center (https://entra.microsoft.com/) > Protection > Authentication methods > Policies and select Passkey (FIDO2).
+After signing in to the Microsoft Entra admin center (https://entra.microsoft.com/), go to Entra ID > Authentication methods > Policies and select Passkey (FIDO2).

-In the Enable and Target tab, toggle the Enable switch and select All Users.
+In the Enable and Target tab, turn on Enable and select All users.

 Enforce attestation